-- Loading prerecorded messages - Speaker line and number of zones configuration - ICE interface configuration with fire panel - Battery charger configuration - Configuration of sources, volumes and local matrix - ACSI Device Configuration (only for main device)
+- Loading prerecorded messages - Speaker line and number of zones configuration - ICE interface configuration with fire panel - Battery charger configuration - Configuration of sources, volumes and local matrix - ACSI Device Configuration (only for Master unit)

-3.5.3 System setup: Discover operation
+3.5.3 System setup - Discover operation

-Once the unit has been properly wired (see section 2.2.12) and each unit has been configured separately, it is time to create the new expandable system.
-This can be achieved by executing the Discover action from the system main device.
+Once the unit has been properly wired (see section 2.2.11) and each unit has been configured separately, it is time to create the new distributed system.
+This can be achieved by executing the Discover action from the system master.
 This option is available in the /Configuration/System menu.